amytfang/ArtSchmart/README.md

 let index = (pixel[0] + pixel[1] * this.width); // finds the index of the coordinates in the pixelMap
 ```

 Additionally, the `Pixel` object holds a `shift` method for implementing Impressionism style in accordance with the white paper entitled ["Non-photorealistic image processing: an Impressionist rendering"](https://arxiv.org/pdf/0911.4874.pdf) which calls for shifting the pixels prior to rendering in an Impressionistic rendering.
+This is also used to implement the random Pointillism style in the same method.

 ```javascript
 class Pixel {